 The sites within wilderness would require the use of helicopters for initial installation and subsequent maintenance.
 Installation would require up to seven round trips to each project location by a small helicopter carrying sling loads.
 Helicopters used would be small (such as A-Stars, Bell Jet Rangers, or Hughes 500 series).
 Helicopters would take off from the Kautz helibase or the Sunrise parking area (available only in late September/October).
-The total number of helicopter flights would be about 63 during installation over a 2-month period (September and October), with installations potentially extending into September/October 2022 if weather or other conditions do not allow for completion of installations in 2021.
-Sites would be evaluated one year post-installation to determine if active restoration is needed to restore natural conditions at monitoring sites.
+The total number of helicopter flights would be about 63 during installation over a 2-month period (September and October).
+Sites would be evaluated one-year post-installation to determine if active restoration is needed to restore natural conditions at monitoring sites.
 Should revegetation be necessary, helicopter flights may be required to transport seedlings to areas where transport on foot is infeasible.
 This would require up to two flights per site where active revegetation is needed - one flight to deliver seedlings and one flight to remove supplies after planting.
 With the addition of potential flights for revegetation, up to eight total round-trip flights would be needed for each site for installation, and the total number of round-trip flights associated with installation would be about 72.
-Flight time for installation would be about 1 to 2 hours per day at each site over a period of 2 days, or about 32 to 63 hours of total flight time during installation over a 2-month period (September and October) each year for 2 years.
+Flights would last for 1 to 2 hours per day at each site and be scheduled for a 2-day period during the months of September and October for 2 consecutive years.
+Cumulative flight time for installation of all sites would be about 36 to 72 hours.